Is Diabetic Retinopathy a Qualifying Disability?

 The Stages of Retinopathy

-There are four determined stages of diabetic retinopathy:
+There are four determining stages of diabetic retinopathy:

 - The first stage is classified as mild with only small areas of damage in the retina.